 - Asking questions within a framework that helps you acquire the information you need

 - Taking your conversation to a logical conclusion so you can build a solid business case for your solution

 - Positioning yourself as a trusted business advisor in the mind of the buyer during the sales call

 Asking well-crafted questions is the gold standard for really good sales reps.
-However, framing those questions in a way that separates you from the competition, as the most logical choice to deliver the solution, is the hallmark of a sales superstar.
+However, framing those questions in a way that differentiates you also helps you outsell the competition, as the most logical choice to deliver the solution, is the hallmark of a sales superstar.